 LUV Investors Have Opportunity to Lead Southwest Airlines Co.
 Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Southwest Airlines Co. ("Southwest Airlines" or the "Company") (NYSE: LUV).
+LOS ANGELES, Jan.
+27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Southwest Airlines Co. ("Southwest Airlines" or the "Company") (NYSE: LUV).

 Class Period: June 13, 2020 – December 31, 2022